smattingly/database-tutorial/part5.md

 The response should be:

 ```
-{ "acknowledged" : true, "insertedId" : "ggatehouse" }
+{ "acknowledged" : true, "insertedId" : 1 }
 ```

 The preceding command inserted one document into the current database, in a collection named `students`.

 A MongoDB **collection** is a named group of documents.
 Since the `students` collection did not already exist, it was created.

-The inserted document is a JSON-format object literal that contains eight fields representing Gary's student information, plus a field `_id` with value of `ggatehouse`.
+The inserted document is a JSON-format object literal that contains eight fields representing Gary's student information, plus a field `_id` with value of 1.
 Every MongoDB document has an `_id` field, with a value that is unique to its collection.
 It acts as a primary key, and the value cannot be changed.
 If you do not provide an `_id` value when creating the document, MongoDB will automatically generate one.
 However, those ID values are hard to type and arbitrary (you would get different results than examples shown to you.)
 Often, simple MongoDB examples will just use sequential numbers.
-Here, you will use student usernames for `_id` values (the first part of their email addresses).
-That may not be a great design decision for a production database, but will be convenient for learning.

 Look at the information on Gary's majors.
 Where all the other values are quoted strings, the `majors` value is an array of quoted strings.
 In JSON, square brackets `[ ]` are used to group an array of comma-separated values.
 This is one way that MongoDB can model a one-to-many relationship: one student has multiple majors.